-If you’re tired of low interest rates on savings accounts and you won’t need to access your money for a while, it might be time to branch out and explore 2-year CDs.
+If you’re tired of low interest rates on some savings accounts and you won’t need to access your money for a while, it might be time to branch out and explore 2-year CDs.

-While you may be able to withdraw the interest before the end of the term, you can’t touch the principal without incurring an early withdrawal penalty.
+While you may be able to withdraw the interest before the end of the term, you usually can’t touch the principal without incurring an early withdrawal penalty.

-The best 2-year CD rates for December 2019
+The best 2-year CD rates for August 2020

-- MAC Federal Credit Union: 2.40% APY; $1,000 minimum deposit
+- Delta Community Credit Union: 1.25% APY; $1,000 minimum deposit

-- Dover Federal Credit Union: 2.38% APY; $25,000 minimum deposit
+- SchoolsFirst Federal Credit Union: 1.15% APY; $20,000 minimum deposit for APY

-- TAB Bank: 2.30% APY; $1,000 minimum deposit
+- Quontic Bank: 1.11% APY; $500 minimum deposit

-- CommunityWide Federal Credit Union: 2.30% APY; $1,000 minimum deposit
+- Navy Federal Credit Union: 1.10% APY; $1,000 minimum deposit

 The higher interest rate comes because banks pay CD account holders a liquidity premium — the additional return an investor expects in exchange for giving up the ability to liquidate their investment quickly — in addition to their normal deposit rate.

 The best 2-year CD rates pay around 2.5 times the national average of 0.41 percent APY, according to Bankrate’s most recent national index survey of banks and thrifts.

 Today’s top widely available 2-year CD pays 1.25 percent APY.
 This may be a good place to invest for mid-term financial obligations, like paying off credit card debt.

 Bankrate’s guide to choosing the right CD rate